publiccodenet/about/activities/codebase-stewardship/index.md

 ## What codebase stewardship is

-To explain codebase stewardship we split its activities in the categories community, quality, support, and product.
+To explain codebase stewardship it can be useful to consider perspectives from community, quality, support, and product.

 ### Community